 Outcomes-Based Assessment in Prairie Land: Aligning Our Practice with Purpose

-As we continue to evolve and grow as educators in Prairie Land, our focus for 2025-2026 will be centered on a significant and purposeful shift in instructional practice, Outcomes-Based Assessment (OBA).
+As we continue to evolve and grow as educators in Prairie Land, our focus for 2025-2026 will be centred on a significant and purposeful shift in instructional practice, Outcomes-Based Assessment (OBA).
 Grounded in current research and aligned with the goals of Alberta’s new curriculum, OBA reflects not just a change in how we assess student learning, but a deeper commitment to what we value in education.

 What Is Outcomes-Based Assessment?